Sign up below to get access to the video of this webinar for free!

 Alan Schwarz, former N.Y.
-Times investigative reporter and Pulitzer finalist, discusses numbers-based journalism that shook industries from the National Football League to Big Pharma.
+Times investigative reporter and Pulitzer finalist, discussed numbers-based journalism that shook industries from the National Football League to Big Pharma.
 Alan used data analysis to expose the NFL’s cover-up of concussions as well as issues in child psychiatry.

 About the speakers: